Decker and Reichsdruckerei punches, part 2

 In my last post, I explained that the Stiftung Deutsches Technikmuseum Berlin’s typographic punch collection was divided between two locations.
 At each site, punches are stored inside purpose-built cabinets constructed at either the Bundesdruckerei or the Reichsdruckerei.
 The larger cabinet is held in the museum’s off-site storage depot.
 The smaller cabinet is part of the museum’s printing exhibition.
 The larger cabinet primarily holds punches for roman and italic typefaces, as well as the punches for Reichsdruckerei typefaces in other scripts/writing systems, and the punches for printing rules and ornaments.
 The smaller cabinet has the printing office’s punches for blackletter typefaces, as well as what might be “spillover” from the larger cabinet.
 Since most of the Reichsdruckerei’s new typefaces were blackletter, those punches are in the small cabinet.

-Although the smaller cabinet is easer to see – being part of a museum exhibition – its contents are harder to get access to.
+Although the smaller cabinet is easier to see – being part of a museum exhibition – its contents are harder to get access to.
 To prevent museum visitors from opening the drawers and disturbing or damaging their contents, the smaller cabinet’s drawers are screwed shut.
 I am very grateful to the museum staff (especially Kerstin Wallbach, curator of the printing exhibition) for making it possible for me to access those punches, just as they had made it possible for me to view the larger cabinet stored in their off-site depot.
 I was also pleased to have company when I got to see the smaller cabinet’s contents: Nikolaus Weichselbaumer from the University of Mainz was also in the museum to look at these punches.
 Nikolaus has published on the Decker printing office’s history and its contributions to neoclassical typography.
 He and I were in the museum on November 4th – a Monday – a day when it was closed to visitors.

 Above, I’m squinting and looking at punches through Nikolaus’s magnifying glass with one eye.
 This is what I do on my vacation days from LucasFonts!
 In this collage, the wooden cabinet and I are not shown at the same scale.
 While I keep referring to this cabinet as the “smaller” one, it is actually quite large: the cabinet is taller than an average-sized adult and as wide as two people standing side-by-side.
 Both photos are from the Stiftung Deutsches Technikmuseum Berlin.